Welcome, We are back with a new story that will interest and motivate you to think out of the box when it comes to the question of What After BDS.

 Please be careful about one thing: Never trust any random 3rd party claiming to get you a job in the aviation industry.
 Always research properly and contact the airline companies directly.
 There are many fraud agencies/individuals, who will claim to get you into the aviation industry.
 Be very careful of such people and agencies.
 Never fall prey to their tall claims.

 Update: Its been almost 3 years since the author first wrote this article as she joined the aviation industry.
 The article was updated recently.
 She has taken many strides ahead in her new career.
 Currently, she is working for Emirates – One of the most prestigious and luxurious brands in aviation.
-She is grossing a very high salary.
+She is drawing a very high salary as a senior flight cabin professional.
 She is pursuing a distance MBA with the goal of securing her promotion into managerial positions.
-Further, down the years, she may enter into the corporate hospital management sector.
+Further, down the years, she has plans to enter into the corporate hospital management sector.

-If you want to know detailed explanation on What After BDS, then you will like to read the article below
+If you want to know an ELABORATE explanation of What After BDS, then you will like to read the article below